starknet-io/SNIPs/SNIPS/snip-75.md

     - An administrator role of the pauseable toggle right: the Starknet Security Council multi-sig.
     - A time-delay on major upgrades for the core Starknet smart contracts.
     - An administrator role of the time-delay: the Starknet Security Council multi-sig.
+    - The ability to veto a Starknet upgrade by the Starknet Security Council multi-sig.

 Before performing any action, we highly recommend to ask for help to Optimism and Arbitrum Security Council to learn from their operational experiences in setting up such a sensitive governance body.